Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 1. Zucchini Pasta with Pine Nuts and Mint

 I love, love, love this pasta.
-It has a tremendous amount of flavor for how few ingredients there are.
+It has a tremendous amount of fresh flavors for how few ingredients there are.
 The pine nuts are toasted and golden and add an almost “meatiness” to this dish.
 This pasta offers us another way to use up gorgeous summer zucchini.

 A oval platter filled with bow tie pasta, cubes of zucchini, fresh slices of mint, and toasted pine nuts.